saikalyankanika/react-sample-ksk/README.md

     ```tf
     terraform apply #confirm with yes
     ```
-This will create the identify provider, role and trust relationship for integration between GutHub and your AWS account and the ECR repository to store your docker images.
+This will create the identify provider, role and trust relationship for integration between GitHub and your AWS account.
+This will also create the ECR repository to store your docker images.

-This also creates policy called "SampleAppTerraformAccess" which has the permission needed to run the code for the poc.
+This also creates policy called "SampleAppTerraformAccess" which has the permission needed to run the code for the POC.
 This policy is attached to the github-oidc-provider-aws role created by this setup.

->**If you would like to try out/run the Terraform code for this poc from your local machine, then you can attach the "SampleAppTerraformAccess" policy to the group/user for your AWS credentials used for running Terraform.**
+>**If you would like to try out/run the Terraform code for this POC from your local machine, then you can attach the "SampleAppTerraformAccess" policy to the group/user for your AWS credentials used for running Terraform.**

 #### ECR Repository
 In the .github\workflows\push-image.yml file, update the values for